 Destination Space is a national STEM programme created and run by ASDC and funded by the UK Space Agency.
 The first phase of this national programme ran from 2014 to 2017 and engaged, inspired and involved families with school-age children, school groups and teachers, and communities across the UK with the amazing stories, science and achievements of human spaceflight and Tim Peake's Principia mission.
-Overall 733,017 children and adults took part in this ASDC programme in the first 15 months of delivery and many more continue to do so today.
+Overall 2.1 million children and adults took part in this ASDC programme and many more continue to do so today.

-This new six month programme builds on all this training, knowledge and enthusiasm for space science and exploration currently in science centres across the UK, and ensures delivery of this content continues well into the future.
-Specifically, this programme will focus on celebrating the science and engineering of the new James Webb Space Telescope (JWST) and the new Mars rover for the ExoMars mission, and will introduce satellite applications and the plans to enable space launches from the UK.
-It will also develop content more widely that can be used by multiple partners and ASDC in future projects around space science.
+This six month programme built on all the training, knowledge and enthusiasm for space science and exploration present in science centres across the UK, and ensured delivery of this content continues well into the future.
+Specifically, this programme focussed on celebrating the science and engineering of the new James Webb Space Telescope (JWST) and the new Mars rover for the ExoMars mission, and introduced satellite applications and the plans to enable space launches from the UK.
+It also developed content more widely that can be used by multiple partners and ASDC in future projects around space science.

 The programme invited applications from UK science centres and museums in January 2018 - from Eden in Cornwall to the Scottish Science Centres, and from W5 in Belfast to the Science Museum in London.
 Five centres were selected and were trained in March 2018 to run this cutting-edge schools and families programme across the remainder of 2018 and into the future.

-The five centres delivering the Destination Space 2 programme are:
+The five centres who delivered the Destination Space Phase 2 Level 1 programme are:

 For more details on continuing Destination Space programmes, please contact your nearest participating centre.
-Please note that whilst just five centres are piloting the Destination Space 2 programme from March 2018, the original 20 centres may still be delivering Destination Space Phase 1 activities and workshops surrounding human spaceflight and Tim Peake's mission to the ISS.
+While the above list contains five centres delivering Phase 2 level 2 activities, the original 20 centres may still be delivering Destination Space Phase 1 activities and workshops surrounding human spaceflight and Tim Peake's mission to the ISS.

 Destination Space is a national STEM education programme directed and managed by the UK Association for Science and Discovery Centres who have considerable experience managing national strategic multi-partner science engagement programmes.
 The activities and events are delivered in collaboration with science centres with expertise in engaging the public with space science, along with specialist expertise from researchers and UK Space Agency partners.